whitneyburton/portfolios/BEM3_template.md

 ## Areas of Emphasis

-APIs -
+-APIs - Both building and consuming

-Deeper dive into databases, increasing efficiency, ruby in general
+-Deeper dive into database structures, increasing efficiency

+-Bringing together Mods 1 + 2 by advancing Mod 2 knowledge with using POROs

 ## Self-Assessment